aasthacpcc/aasthacpcc.github.io/web140/wordpress/week2/instructions.md

 ## **Objective**

-Set up a live WordPress.com site and learn to create basic pages, posts, and navigation menus.
+Set up a live WordPress.com site, learn to create basic pages and posts, manage navigation, and understand basic security and user management.

 ---